voxelmorph/voxelmorph/README.md

-# voxelmorph: Learning-Based Image Registration
+# VoxelMorph: learning-based image registration

-**voxelmorph** is a general purpose library for learning-based tools for alignment/registration, and more generally modelling with deformations.
+**VoxelMorph** is a general purpose library for learning-based tools for alignment/registration, and more generally modelling with deformations.

 # Tutorial